carlos-mercado/snip_and_copy/README.md

-🖼️ Snip & Copy Tool
-A simple Python-based screen snipping tool with built-in Optical Character Recognition (OCR).
-Select an area of your screen, and the text within it will be automatically extracted and copied to your clipboard.

-✨ Features
-Fullscreen transparent snipping overlay

-Rectangle selection with visual feedback

-Image cropping and saving

-OCR (via Tesseract) on the snipped region

-Automatically copies extracted text to clipboard

-📦 Requirements
-Python 3.6+

-Tesseract-OCR installed on your machine
-(default path assumed: C:\Program Files\Tesseract-OCR\tesseract.exe)

-Python dependencies:

-PyQt5

-pytesseract

-Pillow

-pyperclip

-You can install all dependencies with:

-bash
-Copy
-Edit
-pip install PyQt5 pytesseract Pillow pyperclip
-🛠 Setup
-Install Tesseract
-Download from here and install it.
-Make sure it's installed in the default location or adjust the path in the script.

-Run the Tool

-bash
-Copy
-Edit
-python main.py
-🖱️ How to Use
-When launched, the app overlays your screen with a transparent window.

-Click and drag to select the area you want to capture.

-Release the mouse to snip and extract text.

-The extracted text will be printed in the console and copied to your clipboard automatically.

-Press any key to exit at any time.

-📁 File Output
-A full screenshot is saved as: screenshot.png

-The cropped snip is saved as: snip.png

-🧠 Behind the Scenes
-Uses QPainter and mouse events to handle selection UI.

-Saves a screenshot and crops it based on selection coordinates.

-Feeds the cropped image to pytesseract for OCR.

-Copies the result to clipboard via pyperclip.

-📸 Example
-Coming soon: GIF or screenshot demo

-✅ Todo / Improvements
-Configurable OCR language

-Support for multi-monitor setups

-Customizable output paths

-GUI feedback (toast or popup) after copying text

-📜 License
-MIT License — free to use and modify.
+Snipping Tool with OCR 📸✂️
+A Python application that lets you capture a screenshot by drawing a rectangle on the screen, extract text using OCR, and copy it to your clipboard! 🚀
+Features ✨

+Capture a custom screen region by dragging the mouse 🖱️ Extract text from the captured image using Tesseract OCR 📝 Copy extracted text to the system clipboard 📋 Transparent overlay for intuitive snipping 🌫️ Crosshair-style selection with a green outline 🟢
+Exit the app by pressing any key 🚪

+Requirements 🛠️

+Python 3.x 🐍
+Required Python packages:pip install pillow pytesseract pyperclip PyQt5

+Tesseract OCR installed on your system:
+For Windows, install Tesseract and ensure it's at C:\Program Files\Tesseract-OCR\tesseract.exe (or update the path in ImageReader.__init__) 🖥️
+For Linux/macOS, install Tesseract via your package manager (e.g., apt install tesseract-ocr or brew install tesseract) 🐧🍎

+Usage 🎬

+Run the script:python snipping_tool.py

+The screen will dim, and a transparent overlay will appear 🌫️ Click and drag the mouse to select a rectangular area 🖌️ Release the mouse to capture the selected area ✅
+The extracted text will be printed to the console and copied to the clipboard 🖨️📋 Press any key or release the mouse to exit the application 🚶‍♂️

+How It Works 🧠

+SnippingTool: A PyQt5-based widget that creates a full-screen overlay for capturing a user-defined rectangular area 📷 Takes a screenshot on initialization and saves it as screenshot.png 🖼️ Draws a green outline as the user drags the mouse to select an area 🟩 Crops the selected area and saves it as snip.png ✂️

+ImageReader: Uses Tesseract OCR (via pytesseract) to extract text from snip.png 📖 The extracted text is copied to the clipboard using pyperclip 📋

+Files Generated 📁

+screenshot.png: Temporary full-screen screenshot 🖼️
+snip.png: Cropped image of the selected area 🖌️

+Limitations ⚠️

+Hardcoded Tesseract path for Windows (C:\Program Files\Tesseract-OCR\tesseract.exe).
+Modify the path in ImageReader.__init__ for other systems or installations 🛠️
+Currently supports English (ENG) for OCR.
+To use other languages, modify the lang parameter in ir.extract_text("snip.png", "ENG") 🌐
+No error handling for missing Tesseract installation or invalid image files 🚫 Temporary files (screenshot.png, snip.png) are not automatically deleted 🗑️

+Future Improvements 🔮

+Add error handling for Tesseract installation and image processing 🛡️ Support configurable Tesseract paths and OCR languages ⚙️ Automatically clean up temporary files 🧹
+Add a GUI for selecting OCR language or other options 🖥️ Support multi-monitor setups 🖥️🖥️

+License 📜
+This project is licensed under the MIT License.
+See the LICENSE file for details 🗳️

+Happy snipping! 😄 Feel free to customize this README further for your project! 🌟